|

 When are the next races?

-To be first to hear about new races and registration, sign up for our E-mail newsletter.
+Spring 2017 - date to be announced soon.
+Race/LA is usually held once or twice a year, either in the spring or in the fall.
+To be first to hear about new races and registration, sign up for our e-mail newsletter.

 How far in advance can I register?

-Registration usually begins 4 to 5 weeks before each event.
+Registration usually begins 8-10 weeks before each event.
+You can register now for May's races.

 How much does it cost?